-GDF15 is elevated during pregnancy in mice
+GDF15 is elevated during pregnancy in C57BL/6J? mice

 Previous work has shown that pregnancy in mice results in maternal insulin resistance (Ladyman et al., 2018; Musial et al., 2016), so we sought to understand if GDF15 levels related to either pregnancy or a model of excess insulin resistance in pregnancy.
-We tested compared age-matched pregnant and non-pregnant females using an intraperitoneal insulin tolerance test on day 16 of pregnancy (Figure 2A).
+We compared age-matched pregnant and non-pregnant C57BL/6J females using an intraperitoneal insulin tolerance test on day 16 of pregnancy (Figure 2A).
 Consistent with prior work, we found that pregnant dams responded less to insulin than non-pregnant females, though this did not reach statistical significance (Figure 2A, p=0.23 via mixed linear models).
 Inconsistent to Musial and colleagues, there were no significant differences in their fasting blood glucose (Figure 2B, p=0.020).
 We found that GDF15 is 49% (54 ±18.8 pg/dL) elevated in pregnant animals compared to non-pregnant mice (Figure 2C, p=0.007).
 As expected, body weights in pregnant females were 1.57± 0.55 grams heavier than non-pregnant females (Supplemental Figure 2A, p=0.0039).

-To enhance insulin resistance in pregnancy, we leveraged prior work from our lab has demonstrated that administering the glucocorticoid dexamethasone in their drinking water impairs insulin sensitivity in non-pregnant mice (Gunder et al., 2020; Harvey et al., 2018).
-We treated dams with 1 mg/kg dexamethasone one week before mating and it continued for the length of the pregnancy.
+To enhance insulin resistance in pregnancy, we leveraged prior work from our lab that has demonstrated that administering the glucocorticoid dexamethasone in their drinking water impairs insulin sensitivity in non-pregnant mice (Gunder et al., 2020; Harvey et al., 2018).
+We treated dams with 1 mg/kg dexamethasone one week before mating and throughout the length of the pregnancy.
 We compared dexamethasone-treated dams to age-matched pregnant dams who were provided normal drinking water.
 We found that dexamethasone dams did not respond to insulin compared to pregnant dams with plain drinking water (Figure 2D, pdex*time=0.02 via linear mixed effect models).
 Dexamethasone-treated dams had 33% lower fasting blood glucose (Figure 2E, pdex=0.007) consistent with our findings in non-pregnant mice.
 GDF15 levels were not further increased by dexamethasone administration in pregnant dams (Figure 2F, p=0.11).
-Body weights in pregnant dams were 2.77±0.58 grams lighter in those treated with dex compared to water dams (Supplementary Figure 2B, p<0.0001).
-We were interested to see how pregnancy and dex administration in pregnancy related to GDF15 levels in these mice.
+Body weights in pregnant dams were 2.77±0.58 grams lighter in those treated with dexamethasone compared to water dams (Supplementary Figure 2B, p<0.0001).
+We were interested to see how pregnancy and dexamethasone administration in pregnancy related to GDF15 levels in these mice.
 Based on these data we conclude that while GDF15 is related to pregnancy, it is not elevated in insulin resistant dexamethasone treated dams.

 Gdf15-/- dams have normal weight gain and modestly reduced food intake during pregnancy and lactation